marleysudbury/minesweeper-pygame/README.md

 * The leaderboard actually works
 * You can right click twice to put a question mark
+* Cross platform (MonkeyX is supposed to be cross-platform, but it was always glitchy/broken on MacOS)

 To see the page about this on my website, click [here](https://marleysudbury.github.io/minesweeper).